Listening to the Texture

 Istanbul

-The project focuses on the daily lives of women textile workers and pays attention to the soundscapes in which these women are immersed during their working hours.
+The project focused on the daily lives of women textile workers and pays attention to the soundscapes in which these women are immersed during their working hours.
 In the textile industry, more than 50% of the workforce are young women aged 17-34, who face many issues caused by cheap, uninsured, and non-union labour.

 Çisel Karacebe